Main Points

 The Future of SaaS

-The future of SaaS is exciting and promising.
-It is evident that artificial intelligence (AI) is increasingly becoming the norm in the SaaS industry.
-According to Google's current CEO statement, Sundar Pichai, "AI is one of the most important things humanity is working on".
+Artificial intelligence (AI) in SaaS is increasingly becoming the norm in the industry.
+According to Google's current CEO statement, Sundar Pichai, "AI is one of the most important things humanity is working on."

 FAQs